Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: Conclusions

-First, the problem was solved for each $ 2\leq k\leq |U|+3$, where $U$ is the set of universal vertices of the input co-biconvex graph.
-We remark that, when the augmented adjacency matrix of the input graph is given in the form of Figure \ref{esquema}, our algorithm runs in linear time.
-We think that ---under a suitable implementation--- the techniques used in Sections \ref{aux} and \ref{stable} together with the more general result in Theorem \ref{alfas} can be further developed to solve the problem for the remaining values of $k$.
+In this work, we developed novel algorithms for $k$-tuple domination problems in two subclasses of circular-arc graphs.
+The time complexity was improved, from $\mathcal{O}(n^{6k+4})$ \cite{Belmonte2013}, \cite{Bui2013} to $\mathcal{O}(n^2)$ (for co-biconvex graphs) and to $\mathcal{O}(n)$ (for web graphs).

-Second, the problem was solved efficiently on web graphs for every value of $k$.
-In this way we complete the study initiated in \cite{AEU}, where the problem had been already solved for any web graph $W^m_n$ but only for the cases $k=2$ and $k=2m$.
+For co-biconvex graphs, the algorithm developed works for each $ 2\leq k\leq |U|+3$, where $U$ is the set of universal vertices of the input graph.
+We remark that, when the augmented adjacency matrix of the input graph is given in the form of Figure \ref{esquema}, our algorithm runs in linear-time.
+We think that the techniques used in Sections \ref{aux} and \ref{stable} together with the more general result in Theorem \ref{alfas} can be further developed to make a treatment of the problem for the remaining values of $k$.

-On the one hand, it would be interesting to extend the tractability of the $k$-tuple domination problem to the whole class of concave-round graphs which contains both, co-biconvex graphs and web graphs.
+Second, we presented a linear-time algorithm for web graphs for every admissible value of $k$.
+In this way we completed the study initiated in \cite{AEU}, where the problem had been already solved for any web graph $W^m_n$ but only for the cases $k=2$ and $k=2m$.

-On the other hand, we believe that some of the results in this work can be modified to solve the total $k$-domination problem (i.e. with open neighborhoods) without too many modifications.
+On the one hand, it would be interesting to try to extend the techniques used in this work to the whole class of concave-round graphs which contains both, co-biconvex graphs and web graphs.

-Finally, we realize that a unified algorithm for a general circular-arc graph seems not to be close to being achieved, even though we conjecture the tractability of the studied problem in the whole class of circular-arc graphs.
+On the other hand, we believe that some of the results in this work can be modified to find also more efficient algorithms for total $k$-domination (i.e., with open neighborhoods) without too many modifications.